-I understand that when you’re sleep-deprived that’s unlikely to be much consolation.
+I understand that when you’re sleep-deprived the fact that your baby's regular wake-ups are normal is unlikely to be much consolation.
 Being on your knees with exhaustion can be a very lonely place, even if your partner is supporting you.

 If this sounds familiar, I have a really handy tip to help you get more rest whilst giving your baby what they need too.